Cynthia A. Ricketts

 Cindy is a recognized NITA instructor who has taught both trial and deposition skills.
 She attends and participates in a number of women’s network associations and events.
 She has spoken often at seminars and authored articles appearing in local publications.
 Cindy serves as an adjunct professor at Sandra Day O’Connor College of Law teaching the “Technology in the Courtroom” course.

 In 2011, Ranking Arizona magazine named her among the Best of Arizona Business in the areas of alternative dispute resolution, commercial litigation, and product liability law.
 In 2010, Ranking Arizona magazine named her among the Best of Arizona Business in the area of commercial litigation.
-In 2009, AZ Business magazine named Ms. Ricketts to its “Top Lawyers List” in the commercial litigation category.
-She has been named a Southwest Super Lawyer in business litigation three times.
+In 2009, AZ Business magazine named Cindy its “Top Lawyers List” in the commercial litigation category.
+She has been named a Southwest Super Lawyer in business litigation nine times and has been named one of the Southwest Super Lawyer Arizona Top 25 Women for the last four years.
 In 2004, she received the Boss of the Year award from the Phoenix Legal Support Association.
 Today’s Arizona Woman named her to its list of “Who’s Who in Business 2003.”

 Cindy was also recently quoted in an article in The National Law Review entitled “Victory in New Mexico Voter Registration Case: New Mexico Settles Lawsuit, Agrees to Offer Voter Registration to Public Assistance Clients,” regarding a pro bono case with which she was involved.